-The errors in categories FP and FN 3-5 depend on implementation details and third-party components.
 The high number in FN3 is due to errors in the used knowledge base, YAGO.
 A closer inspection revealed that, although the triples in YAGO are reasonably accurate, it is vastly incomplete in many areas.
 For example, the acted-in relation contains only one actor for most movies.
 This could be mitigated by switching to a more comprehensive knowledge base like Freebase [11]; indeed, our latest demo of Broccoli is using Freebase instead of YAGO [4].
 To mitigate the errors caused by entity recognition and anaphora resolution (FP4+FN4), a more sophisticated state-of-the-art approach is easily integrated.
 Parse errors are harder.
 The current approach for determining contexts heavily relies on the output of a state-of-the art constituent parser.
 Assuming a perfect parse for every single sentence, especially those with flawed grammar, is not realistic.
 Still, those errors do not expose limits of KB+Text search with semantic contexts.
 The low number of errors due to the context computation (FP6+FN6) demonstrates that the current approach (Section 2.2) is already pretty good.
 Fine-tuning the way we decompose sentences might decrease this number even further.